'Operation London Bridge' maps out the 10 days after Queen Elizabeth's death

 Week 1

-On Saturday morning, the Accession Council meets at St. James's Palace in London, where it formally declares Elizabeth's death and proclaims the new sovereign's accession to the throne.
-Charles then reads and signs a centuries-old oath to uphold the security of the Church in Scotland and ensure continuity of government.
+On Saturday morning, the Accession Council met at St. James's Palace in London, where it formally declared Elizabeth's death and proclaimed the new sovereign's accession to the throne.
+Charles then read and signed a centuries-old oath to uphold the security of the Church in Scotland and ensure continuity of government.

-On the same day, senior members of Parliament take an oath of allegiance to King Charles III.
-The two houses continue their tributes and frame a message of condolence to the king.
+On the same day, senior members of Parliament took an oath of allegiance to King Charles III.
+The two houses continued their tributes and framed a message of condolence to the king.

+Meanwhile, in Scotland, a procession will transport the queen's coffin from the Palace of Holyroodhouse to St. Giles' Cathedral in Edinburgh on Monday, Sept.
+12. The king and other members of the royal family will take part in the procession and attend a service at the cathedral, after which the public will be able to pay their respects.

-Elizabeth's body is brought from Scotland to Buckingham Palace in London.
-A ceremonial procession carries her coffin to Westminster.
-She lies in state at Westminster Hall for three days, during which the public can visit for 23 hours of each day.
+On Tuesday, the Royal Air Force will transport Elizabeth's body from Scotland to London.

+On Wednesday, a ceremonial procession by the King's Troop Royal Horse Artillery will accompany her coffin from Buckingham Palace to Westminster.
+There, the Archbishop of Canterbury will conduct a short ceremony, after which she will lie in state at Westminster Hall for several days.
+The public will be able to visit for 23 hours of each day.

-As final funeral preparations are being made in London, Charles travels to Scotland, Northern Ireland and Wales, visiting leaders in the United Kingdom.
+As final funeral preparations are being made in London, Charles will travel to Scotland, Northern Ireland and Wales, visiting leaders in the United Kingdom.

-A state funeral service is held at Westminster Abbey, triggering an observance of two minutes' silence in the U.K.
+On Monday, Sept.
+19, a state funeral service will be held at Westminster Abbey, triggering an observance of two minutes' silence in the U.K. World leaders, including President Biden, are expected to attend.
+Immediately after the service, another procession will take place from Westminster to Wellington Arch in Hyde Park.

-After a final service in St. George's Chapel at Windsor Castle, the queen is buried on the castle grounds next to her husband, Prince Philip, who died in April 2021.
+Afterward, her coffin will be transported to Windsor Castle, where a final service will be held in St. George's Chapel.
+Finally, the queen will be buried on the castle grounds next to her husband, Prince Philip, who died in April 2021.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.